 Gwendolyn, age five, is supported by our Children’s Complex Care (CCC) team.
 She was born with spina bifida and vocal cord palsy.
-This means she is wheelchair dependent and has difficulty breathing.
-She also requires tracheostomy care, regular ventilation for sleep apnoea and PEG feeding.
+This means she is wheelchair dependent and is PEG fed.
+Up until recently, she also required tracheostomy care, and regular, invasive ventilation for sleep apnoea.

 We have been supporting Gwen since her hospital discharge when she was six months old.
 We deliver nightly ventilation care that supports Gwen to breathe.
 This also means her parents receive overnight respite so they can continue to work.

 Making a move